 Capacity Planning helps the team to gauge the available bandwidth for the team to commit and complete User stories.
 Especially when you estimate your capacity by hours and map tasks of committed user stories with the Individual capacity and his/her assigned estimated task hours.

 The team can identify the limit of committing User Stories in Sprint Planning.
-We will discuss more in detail how we map our tasks and capacity during Sprint Planning, in a different article of Understanding Sprint Planning.
+We will discuss more in detail how we map our tasks and capacity during Sprint Planning, in a different article on Understanding Sprint Planning.

 The reason why I always prefer Capacity Planning and Mapping on Hours Rather than Velocity is, Its easy to calculate available Hours by simply math with Days, Vacation, Leave, Other Time, Focus Factor, etc. to get a Team Capacity.

-That is technically not possible with Velocity and the team needs to make assumptions that are dangerous, Secondly, you can not assign a Story (having Story points) to a single member, as completing a story is mostly a team effort.
+That is technically not possible with Velocity and the team needs to make assumptions that are dangerous, Secondly, you cannot assign a Story (having Story points) to a single member, as completing a story is mostly a team effort.

 And distributing any story points between team members, Huh!!
-Can’t even think about it, where One Story (whatever the story point is) can have multiple tasks (each task having efforts estimated in Hours) can easily be assigned to one or more Team Members, each task can be assigned to each member.
+Can’t even think about it, where One Story (whatever the story point is) can have multiple tasks (each task having efforts estimated in Hours) that can easily be assigned to one or more Team Members, each task can be assigned to each member.
 We will see more in detail with a demonstration in a different article on Understanding Sprint Planning.

 What Does a Capacity Planning Tool Do?